clemsonciti/palmetto-documentation/docs/advanced/proxy.md

 - Notation: `USERNAME` means your Palmetto login name.

-## Setup socket proxy access on MacOS
+## Setup socket proxy access on MacOS/Linux

-- First, you need to setup the SSH tunnel with port forwarding to Palmetto.
+- Setup the SSH tunnel with port forwarding to Palmetto.
 Open a terminal and run the following command (*this terminal must be kept opened for the socket proxy to be active*):